TheManFromIT/Gonzo_Portable/README.md

 6. Execute RunDemo.cmd
 7. Navigate to http://localhost:3000

-Note: If any window closes immediately then another copy HoneydewJs or GonzoJs is already running.
+**Note**: If any window closes immediately then another copy of HoneydewJs or GonzoJs is already running.

 **Note**: Chrome will not accept the non-https address for the site, so please use a different browser instead.